Durrington Walls: Palisaded enclosure

+Late Neolithic pit structure

 In 2020 researchers from the universities of St Andrews, Birmingham, Warwick, Bradford, Glasgow and the University of Wales Trinity Saint David announced the discovery of 20 pits at the site, and claimed that they had found Britain's largest prehistoric monument.
 Two groups of pits, including at least seven that appear entirely natural, were interpreted as belonging to a 1.2 mile-diameter circle or circuit of large "shafts".
 The circuit surrounds Durrington Walls, dating from the Neolithic and estimated to be 4,500 years old.
 Some pits are claimed to be more than 10 m in diameter and 5 m in depth.
 The claim was supported through the use of a geophysical survey.
 The slow accumulation of silts within some pits suggests they were cut and then left open.

 Further investigation by a team led by Vincent Gaffney in 2021 concluded that the pits were human-made, and not natural features.
 Optically stimulated luminescence tests revealed that soil within the pits had not been exposed to daylight since 2400 BC.
 Examination of the pits demonstrated they were in use from the late Neolithic until the middle Bronze Age.
 Gaffney described the pits as "the largest prehistoric structure found in Britain."
 Comparisons made in a formal paper suggest similarities – if not necessarily a sequential development – between the long established habit of mining flint from open-cut pits, and these pits, while also noting that at least some of the "mined" pits in the area were modified "solution hollows" (sometimes rendered in discussion fora as "sink holes", which is an extreme end of a spectrum of karst features).
-This study also reported (see fig 19) at least one of the luminescence series on cored samples as showing a natural sequential infill sequence in the top 1/4 of one core (pit 8a), underlain by an inverted exposure-age sequence in the lower part of the core.
+This study also reported (see fig 19) at least one of the luminescence series on cored samples as showing a natural sequential infill sequence in the top 1/4 of one core (pit 8A), underlain by an inverted exposure-age sequence in the lower part of the core.
 This is contrasted with pit 5A, with a more uniform natural filling profile covering almost all the depth of the pit.
 Evidently, some pits suffered different infill histories to other pits.